Nekronomykon/ScDrv.2/README.md

 # ScDrv

-A cross-platform tool for chemists with computers.
+A cross-platform tool for chemists with computers with the emphasis on the molecular (property) fields distribulted on the spatial (3D) grids.

 ## Fields:
 * molecular modeling